 - Hard candies: sour balls, Life Savers, lollipops, candy canes, lemon drops, butterscotch, Werther’s Originals, cinnamon balls, Jolly Ranchers, and Starlight mints.

 - Gummy candies: Gummi bears/worms, sour apples, Jujyfruit, jellybeans, and Dots.

 - Marshmallow candies: Halloween pumpkins, Rice Krispies treats, and Peeps.

 - Chewy candies: Candy corn, Tootsie Rolls, chewing gum, Starburst, and Skittles.

 - Chocolate-coated candies: The Three Musketeers, chocolate coffee fondant, York Peppermint Patty, Junior Mints, Skor Toffee bars

 TRICKS to avoid:

-Some candies are high in potassium & phosphorus.
-These are the ones made with solid chocolate, nuts, peanuts, peanut butter, caramel, coconut or dried fruits.
+Some candies are high in potassium and phosphorus because they are made with solid chocolate, nuts, peanuts, peanut butter, caramel, coconut or dried fruits.
 Examples:

 Almond Joy, Baby Ruth, Butterfinger, Cadbury chocolate bars, Chocolate covered: nuts, cookies, raisins, pretzels, caramels, heath bars, Hershey’s chocolate bars, Hershey’s Kisses, Jordan Almonds, Kit Kats, M&Ms, Milky Ways, Mounds, Nestle chocolate bars, Oh Henry!
 Bars, Payday bars, peanut brittle, Pearson’s Nips, Pralines, Reese’s Peanut Butter Cups, Rolo caramels, Snickers, Twix, and Yogurt nuts.